hitokiri-mata/katacoda-courses/kubernetes-serverless/kubeless/step4-register.md

 - --from-file /tmp/fibonacci.py tells Kubeless to upload and use the /tmp/fibonacci.py file as the source for the function.
 It is possible to pass a function in other ways.

-You can list the new function with the kubeless CLI:
+You can list the new function with the Kubeless CLI:

 `kubeless function list`{{execute}}